day8/re-frame/README.md

 5. View
 6. DOM

-Let's have a first look at each them.
+Let's have a first look at each of them - a very high level look.

 ### 1st Domino - Event Dispatch